syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 ### Trackball Markers Customization

-The [MarkerSettings]() property provides to customize the trackball markers.The following properties are used to customize the trackball marker.
+The [MarkerSettings]() property provides to customize the trackball markers.
+The trackball marker can be customised using the following properties.

 * `Type`, of type `ShapeType`, used to set the marker shape type.
 * `Stroke`, of type `Brush`, used to change the marker border color.